 According to a recent study by the Ponemon Institute, the average annual cost of cyber attacks for small and medium-sized businesses is over $2 million.
 Most small businesses don’t have that kind of money lying around, and as a result, nearly 60% of small businesses victimized by a cyber attack close permanently within six months of the attack.
 Many of these businesses put off making necessary improvements to their cyber security protocols until it was too late because they feared the costs would be prohibitive.

-10 Ways to Prevent Cyber Attacks
+10 Ways Small Businesses Can Prevent Cyber Attacks

-- Train employees in cyber security principles.
+- Train employees in cybersecurity principles.

 - Install, use and regularly update antivirus and antispyware software on every computer used in your business.